timthepost/tieto/README.md

 ### Cosine Similarity & Euclidean Distance Primer

-Cosine similarity measures the angle between two vectors.
+For the rest of this to make sense, you'll need to understand vectors.
+If you need a quick primer that's visual and VERY easy to understand, check out [A Visual Introduction To Vector Embeddings][8] by Microsoft's Pamela Fox

-A vector represents a chunk of text (after embedding).
-A score close to 1.0 means "nearly identical in direction" (high semantic similarity).
+Cosine similarity measures the angle between two vectors, which represent a chunk of text after embedding.
+A score close to 1.0 means "nearly identical in direction", or a high semantic relation probability, AKA "A match".

-Unlike Euclidean distance, cosine similarity ignores magnitude, so you capture a broad (semantic) search.
+The thing is, cosine similarity captures a very broad selection because it ignores magnitude (distance), so it might not do a very good job differentiating a bathroom from a bedroom from a garage if you were using it to search housing inventory.

-That's great for knowing what's relevant to rank, but not always great at ranking it.
-That's why we then sort by Euclidean distance, with the closest being the most related to the specifics of the user's query, not just the semantics.
-Euclidean distance looks at the magnitude of the angle to better understand how close all of the vectors in the user query matched.
+So, Tieto takes the above sampling that's already known to be relevant above an objective  pre-defined level, and *then* it takes magnitude into account by calculating the Euclidean distance to better understand how closely all of the vectors in the user query actually matched.

 A great meataphor is:

 ***Cosine similarity does the heavy digging; Euclidean distance does the sifting.
 This of course works best when there's gold in the ground to begin with :)***

-This provides very capable and very flexible retrieval of unstructured document data for search interfaces, LLM context queries and more.
-It's also very useful for RAG when it comes to product updates, current events, policy changes, or other instances where language models need context that's fresher than their training.
+Tieto can either augment an existing text-based search to provide semantic results, or be a stand-alone semantic search for unstructured text.
+It can help you build a robot librarian, or help you find gaps or conflicts in training data.

-Tieto also makes an excellent chat archive tool.
+And, it's written in TypeScript.

 ## Uses: